When you have no credit, limited credit, or bad credit – you don’t have many options for credit cards.

 However, a hard inquiry will temporarily lower your credit score if you apply for a card.
 Other credit cards and loans also incur a hard check even after the initial prequalification.

 The Destiny card has lenient credit and income requirements that can help provide a “second chance” with building credit.
 It can also be helpful if you’ve never had credit and need to start somewhere.
 It’s possible to qualify with a credit score in the low 300s.
 By comparison, many of the best rewards credit cards require a score in the upper 600s or above.

 Destiny Card Drawbacks

 The Destiny Card has some of the same drawbacks you see with this class of cards.
 Issuers know they are taking on greater risk and that folks who need this type of card have fewer options, so these are not unique to Destiny.

 1. High Fees

-An annual fee between $59 and $99 can be an expensive way to build credit.
+An annual fee between $59 and $99 is an expensive way to build credit.
 However, it can be a more affordable alternative than a high upfront security deposit if you want a credit card.
 If you don’t have access to a large security deposit, then this may be your only option.